 But, if you have that information handy, it can be a straightforward account opening process.
 And in doing so, you will access a useful bank account in USD.

 In addition to me personally opening an account in Panama last week, five GlobalBanks Insiders have opened accounts in Panama over the last two months.

 If you’re not yet a GlobalBanks Insider and would like to learn more about how you too can open an account in Panama using our Account Opening in Panama Report then click through below.

 Well, first and foremost, Panama is a great place for anyone that is already a resident.
 But even if you’re not a resident of Panama there are still a few banking options here worth looking at.

-Panama also offers options for foreign companies and foundations that normally have a hard time getting access to decent banks, USD accounts, and international transfers: BVI, Cayman, Seychelles, Belize, etc.
+Panama also offers options for foreign companies and foundations.
+These entities normally have a hard time getting access to decent banks.
+Especially if you’re looking for USD accounts and international transfers.
+Such companies can be structured in BVI, Cayman, Seychelles, Belize, etc.

 And don’t forget, Panama isn’t just home to Panama banks.
 There are many foreign banks here, even several very reputable European private banks that are worth considering.

 With the right guidance (and contact information), you can even use Panama as a less expensive entry point to several of the best banks in Europe with affordable wealth management products.